Warm and sweet homemade apple pie with a little something extra: flavored with your favorite chai spices!

 - The crust: Prepare my pie crust recipe through step 5.

 - Make the filling after the dough has chilled: In a large bowl using a silicone spatula or wooden spoon, stir the apples, lemon juice, flour, all of the spices, sugar, and vanilla extract together until thoroughly combined.
 Set filling aside as the oven preheats; this time allows the apples to begin letting off their juice.

 - Preheat oven to 400°F (204°C).

 - Finish assembling: Remove the other disc of chilled pie dough from the refrigerator.
 Roll the dough into a circle that is 12 inches diameter.
 Carefully lay the dough over the filling.
-Use a small paring knife to trim off excess dough from the sides.
+Use a small paring knife or kitchen shears to trim off excess dough from the sides.
 Cut slits in the top to form steam vents.
-Crimp the edges to seal.
+Crimp or flute the pie crust edges to seal.

 - Lightly brush the top of the pie crust with the egg/milk mixture.
 Sprinkle the top with coarse sugar.
 Place the pie onto a large baking sheet and bake for 20 minutes.
 Keeping the pie in the oven, turn the temperature down to 375°F (190°C) and bake for an additional 30–35 minutes.
 After the first 20 minutes of bake time, I place a pie crust shield on top of the pie to prevent the edges from browning too quickly.

 - Allow the pie to cool for 3 full hours at room temperature before serving.
 This time allows the filling to thicken up.
 Cover pie leftovers tightly and store in the refrigerator for up to 5 days.